score-framework/py.http/docs/index_include.rst

 Once we know which route will be called to handle the request, any registered :term:`preroutes <preroute>` will be called first.
-A preroute is just a function that accepts a :term:`context`, which will be called before the actual route.
+A preroute is just a function that accepts a :term:`context object`, which will be called before the actual route.
 They can be used to implement login, access control, or any other feature independant of the current URL.